Skip to content

 Virtual or In-person: We are open to both options depending on the submissions we receive.
 Please let us know your preference when submitting.

-Please send a short one paragraph description of your object and story for us to consider to jason.ellsworth@dal.ca before January 29th.
+Please send a very short one paragraph description of your object and story for us to consider to jason.ellsworth@dal.ca before January 24th.

 Past Conferences